Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-system/README.md

 Checks overall system health, capacity and running status of a Huawei OceanStor Dorado storage system via the REST API (`/system/` endpoint).
 Alerts when the system reports a non-normal health or running state, or when storage capacity exceeds configurable thresholds.
 Reports product model, firmware version, health/running status, total sector capacity usage and storage pool capacity usage.

+**Important Notes:**

+* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0
+* Create a read-only API user that can perform queries only
+* The default session timeout period on the storage system is 20 minutes; `--cache-expire` defaults to 15 minutes to stay within that window
+* Capacity values in perfdata are reported in sectors (as returned by the API)

 **Data Collection:**

 * Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/system/`